 Your Durability Enhances the Quality of Life

 Nations with a high emphasis on material wealth have the fewest people who perceive their lives as fulfilling and high quality.
-Even those with substantial wealth do not find their lives to be of high quality.
+Even those with substantial wealth do not find their lives high quality.
 They may have more than one residence, take lavish vacations, and have expensive cars and clothes, but these things don’t improve their quality of life.

 If anything, all these things are the source of stress and anxiety.
 It takes a lot of effort and resources to maintain this lifestyle.
-They must always be “busy” experiencing the next new thing, but when they encounter major health problems, they find no amount of money can give them the level of health they need to enjoy life.
+They must always be “busy” experiencing the next new thing, but when they encounter major health problems, they find no amount of money that can give them the level of health they need to enjoy life.
 They realize chasing the elusive thrill of the next big thing was a counterfeit.

 The modern lifestyle of excess contrasts with those who work hard to earn a living.
 However, they appreciate life more and believe they have a high quality of life because of the people in their lives and their contributions to society.
 They enjoy being alone and in solitude.

-The bottom line here is that the quality of life does not come from acquiring things.
+The bottom line is that the quality of life does not come from acquiring things.
 There is a direct link between the quality of life and positive contributions and connections.
 You find the real quality of life by living a life of balance, but how do you find balance?

 The Need for Physical Durability

-Many of the Sages and Avatars traveled to remote places, the wilderness, or climbed mountains.
+Many Sages and Avatars traveled to remote places, the wilderness, or climbed mountains.
 And, while doing this strenuous activity, have time to meditate.
 Some spend days and months in isolated locations.
 Hiking in the wilderness is physically and mentally demanding.

 So, they had to be in good shape for these Sages to travel and stay in the wilderness.
-They had to forage for food find shelter from the weather.
+They had to forage for food and find shelter from the weather.
 Plus, they had enough energy left to engage in extraordinary spiritual adventures.
 This physical fitness level is a lesson and example we can use today.

 The Enneagram Personality Profile is an excellent example.
 The primary tools are a set of questionnaires that help us identify our default settings.
 It will help you understand the thought processes and preferences of personality and instinct.